telerik/winforms-docs/controls/task-board/task-board-structure.md

 ![task-board-structure 001](images/task-board-structure001.png)

 **RadTaskBoard** is composed of column elements.
 Each **RadTaskBoardColumnElement** contains a header, task card elements and a button at the bottom for adding more task cards.
 Every **RadTaskCardElement** contains 9 containers: 3 x 3.
 This allows adding different elements top-left, top-center, top-right, middle-left, middle-center, middle-right, bottom-left, bottom-center, bottom-right.

+* Column: Essential building block, represented by the base class RadTaskBoardColumnElement.
+The columns inside the control can be collapsed.

+* Column Header: Represents the header of the columns inside the RadTaskBoard control.

+* Task Title: Represents the title of the task item.

+* User: Represents the circle container which can display an icon image of the RadTaskBoard card.

+* Tags: Displays a collection of highlight objects applied to a given item.

+* Accent/Category Indicator: Represents the color container on the left side for a RadTaskBoard card.

+* Task Description: Represents the description of the item.

+* Expand/Collapse Column Button: Collapses and expands the column.

+## Elements Hierarchy

 ![task-board-structure 002](images/task-board-structure002.png)